lambdaclass/ethrex-l2-contracts-kit/examples/uniswap/README.md

 In order for the code to be more concise and understandable we recommend these exports:

-RPC URL of the L2 node
+RPC URL of the L2 node:
+```shell
+export RPC_URL=http://localhost:1729
+```
 > [!NOTE]
 > The `RPC_URL` needs to have this name in order for rex to recognize it as default RPC endpoint that it's going to use.
 Otherwise it must be specified with the `--rpc-url` flag.
-```shell
-export RPC_URL=http://localhost:1729
-```

-Private Key of a Rich Account in L2 (account with high balance)
+Private Key of a Rich Account in L2 (account with high balance):
 ```shell
 export RICH_SK_L2=0xe4f7dc8b199fdaac6693c9c412ea68aed9e1584d193e1c3478d30a6f01f26057
 ```